-1. Perfusion of amphibian heart with Ringer solution, Studies on the heart rate and amplitude of contraction a) in normal Ringer solution b) in Ca++ free Ringer solution, c) in K++ free ringer solution.
+1. Perfusion of amphibian heart with Ringer solution, Studies on the heart rate and amplitude of contraction a) in normal Ringer solution b) in Ca^{++} free Ringer solution, c) in K^{++} free ringer solution.
 2. Effect of gradient pressure on the perfused heart of amphibian.
-3. Study on the heart rate and amplitude of contraction with excess amount of Ca++ and K+ on the amphibian perfused heart.
+3. Study on the heart rate and amplitude of contraction with excess amount of Ca^{++} and K^{+} on the amphibian perfused heart.
 4. Effect of a) acetylcholine, b) adrenaline on the heart rate, amplitude of contraction in perfused amphibian heart in dose dependent manner.
 5. Effect of stimulation of Vagus nerve on the perfused amphibian heart and the effect of atropine during stimulation.

-Unit 22: Studies with Skeletal & Smooth Muscle and Bioassay
+PHY 296.2: Studies with Skeletal & Smooth Muscle and Bioassay

+Course Outcome: To demonstrate the students the kymographic record on skeletal and smooth muscles to explain their nature of functions and the effect of agonist and antagonist drugs and electrolytes and other physical parameters on skeletal muscles as well as on smooth muscles.
-1. Preparation of physiological solutions like Dale, Locke, Normal saline etc. 2.
-Experiments on isolated skeletal muscle (Isometric contraction): - a) Effect of load, temperature b) summation and tetanus e) Effect of Acetylcholine 3.
-Experiments on isolated intestine of rat:

-- a) Normal movement of isolated intestine, b) Effect of hypoxia, - c) Effect of drugs like substances: i) Acetylcholine ii) Adrenaline iii) 5, hydroxy-tryptamine.
+1. Preparation of physiological solutions like Perfusion fluid, Dale's fluid, Locke, Normal saline etc. 2.
+Experiments on isolated skeletal muscle (Isometric contraction): - a) Effect of graded load and temperature - b) summation and tetanus - c) Effect of Acetylcholine 3.
+Experiments on isolated intestine of rat: - a) Normal movement of isolated intestine, - b) Effect of hypoxia, - c) Effect of drugs like substances: i) Acetylcholine ii) Adrenaline iii) 5, hydroxy-tryptamine.
 4. Experiments on isolated uterus of rat: effects of drugs like Oxytocin.
 5. Bioassay: Preparation of standard curves for acetylcholine through bioassay.
 6. Estimation of nature and potency of unknown drug by using reference standard and blocker.

-7. Bioassay of catecholamines
+7. Bioassay of catecholamine.
 8. Estimation of the potency of the unknown sample (Oxytocin) on rat uterus muscle by using reference standard.

-Semester III: (Theory: 200 + Practical: 100)
+Semester III

-Theory (Total Marks: 200, 16 Credits)
+Theory (Total Marks: 200, 16 Credits):